 The breast lift is an outpatient procedure which can take anywhere from one and a half to two and a half hours, depending on how much skin is to be removed, and whether or not an implant is to be placed.
 It is usually performed under general anesthesia with a board certified anesthesiologist, although in circumstances where only a small amount of skin is to be removed, sedation and local anesthesia may be utilized.

 The amount of skin removed depends on the position of the nipple, the amount of sagging, and whether or not an implant is to be inserted.
 Before surgery, the appropriate new position for the nipple is determined.
 The amount of skin to be removed may vary from a small crescent of skin from above the areola, an asymmetrical donut shaped area around the areola, to an area both around and below the areola and inferior breast.
 Placing an implant will necessarily fill up some of the excess skin and require less to be removed.
 The area of skin that must be removed to give an acceptable cosmetic result dictates the scars that will result.
 It may vary from a simple scar at the upper margin of the areola, to a scar around the areola, to a scar with a “lollipop” extension inferiorly, to an “anchor” shaped scar in cases with the most skin excess.

 Contact the Aesthetic Surgery Center of Napa Valley

-If you would like more information on breast lift surgery, or if you would like to schedule a consultation with Dr. John Zimmermann, please contact the Aesthetic Surgery Center of Napa Valley today.
+If you would like more information on breast lift surgery, or if you would like to schedule a consultation with board-certified plastic surgeon Dr. John Zimmermann, please contact the Aesthetic Surgery Center of Napa Valley today.